811 South Main St

 The alternator generates direct current for recharging the battery and for powering vehicle electrical loads.

-Have the alternator’s drive belt tension checked at every oil change.
+The alternator’s drive belt tension should be checked at every oil change.
 A loose belt can reduce alternator output and run down your vehicle’s battery.
-Each spring, prior to travel season, it’s wise to have your vehicle’s charging system tested as part of a comprehensive starting, charging and battery test.
+Each spring, prior to travel season, it’s wise to have your vehicle’s charging system tested as part of a comprehensive starting, charging, and battery test.
 This test will determine whether your vehicle’s alternator is putting out the proper amount of current and voltage.
 Your vehicle’s alternator is designed to recharge the battery after slight discharging such as engine starting; the alternator is not designed for charging heavily discharged or dead batteries.
 Relying on the alternator to charge a heavily discharged or dead battery can overload the alternator and cause damage.
 In such cases, use a battery charger instead.
 An alternator problem can cause a discharged battery, poor accessory and light operation, frequent bulb replacement, repeat voltage regulator failures, erratic engine operation, or a dashboard warning light to illuminate.
 To pinpoint the cause, have your vehicle’s charging system checked out by a qualified service technician.

 The battery is the backbone of the electrical system.
 Most vehicles use a lead-acid battery.
 The battery is made of a plastic case, containing an arrangement of positive and negative lead plates separated by synthetic plate separators.
 The plates are connected to a set of terminals, which provide connection to the vehicle.
 The battery is filled with electrolyte, a mixture of sulfuric acid and water.
 The electrolyte and lead plates provide the chemical action necessary to store and release energy.